tommy-qichang/pose-pilot/README.md

 ## Notes About API Usage

-Please note the special tier for the Gemini API (for all API users) - will allow **100 requests per project per day.**
+Please note that a special tier for the Gemini API (for all API users) - will allow **100 requests per project per day.**

 Developers using a paid API key will pay for all of their usage.
 To get the free 100 generations, please use a free tier API key.